Pricing Management: Profit Margin VS. ROI

-When it comes to calculating your profit, two different metrics can guide you: “ROI” (return of investment) and “profit margin“.
+When it comes to calculating your profit, two different metrics can guide you: “ROI” (return on investment) and “profit margin“.

-• Profit Margin: It is a profitability ratio that measures the amount of net income earned with every dollar of sales generated.
+Profit Margin is a profitability ratio that measures the amount of net income earned with every dollar of sales generated.

 Profit margin can be calculated with the following formula: Profit / Revenue.